Yellow fever is a potentially fatal disease caused by the yellow fever virus.

 Usually, this reaction is mild, with side effects such as:

 In addition, any kind of injection can cause soreness, redness, or swelling around the injection site.

 These side effects usually begin shortly after the injection and can last up to 14 days, though most resolve within one week.
-About 1 in 4 people who get the vaccine experience mild side effects.
+About people who get the vaccine experience mild side effects.

 There’s a small risk of serious side effects from the yellow fever vaccine.
-The CDC states that this includes:
+The that this includes:

 - a severe allergic reaction, which affects about 1 in 55,000 people

 - a severe nervous system reaction, which affects about 1 in 125,000 people

 - severe illness with organ failure, which affects about 1 in 250,000

 After receiving the vaccine, keep an eye out for these symptoms of a serious allergic reaction: